Skip to main content

 • JSON: JavaScript Object Notation

-• Excel (.xlsx): Excel workbook format (in addition to CSV and JSON)
+• Excel (.xlsx): Excel workbook format with unlimited rows (subject only to Excel’s native limits)

 How to Export